How do you uncover unmet needs in the market?

 Customer Discovery Isn’t Everything

-It goes way deeper into:
+It goes way deep into:

 - Finding early adopters;